 Similarly, creating a list of ‘steps’ in a task can help a learner to think through the process required to get from point A to point B. The task then becomes less intimidating and the student knows the next thing they need to do in order to get closer to their goal.

-Modeling allows the teacher to demonstrate how to complete a task while students observe.
 The main critique of modeling is that it creates passive learners.
 To offset this, encourage students to ask questions and ask the students questions yourself while you model the task.